marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Groups/Spotcol Legion.md

 ---
 ### Info

-A group of elite [[Spotcol Legionary|soldiers]] dressed in high quality armour and equipped with masterfully crafted weapons.
+A group of elite soldiers dressed in high quality armour and equipped with masterfully crafted weapons.

 ### Notes
 Were the cause of the sacking of an [[Unknown Village]]